 Quick-service or Counter Service is Disney World’s Fast Food locations.
-However; don’t think of just burgers and fries as there is a huge choice of meals are available.
+However; don’t think of just burgers and fries as a huge choice of meals are available.
 There are food options at Walt Disney World to suit all palates.

 One quick service meal includes entrée plus non-alcoholic beverage.
 In the past, you got a dessert with Quick-service meals but this stopped in 2017.

-In 2018 guests over 21 will be able to get 1 alcoholic drink in locations serving alcohol.
+Guests over 21 are able to get 1 alcoholic drink in locations serving alcohol.